-Subsection (b) provides that a court in evaluating a claim under subsection (a) should be "guided ... by" to the law of the community property jurisdiction where the decedent or the surviving spouse was formerly domiciled at the time the property was acquired.
-The phrase "guided but not bound by" indicates that a court should look to the law of the community property jurisdiction in deciding whether to recognize not only the existence of a right asserted by a person under subsection (a) but also the extent and scope of the right.
-A court, however, is not limited by this Section to proceed only in the manner or exactly as the court in a community property jurisdiction would proceed.
+Subsection (b) provides that a court in evaluating a claim under subsection (a) should apply "equitable principles" to craft rights and remedies and has "discretion" to "consider" be "guided ... by" to the law of the community property jurisdiction where the decedent or the surviving spouse was formerly domiciled at the time the property was acquired or enhanced in deciding what rights to recognize and what remedies to provide to a spouse under this act.
+A court, however, is not limited by this section to proceed only in the manner or exactly as the court in a community property jurisdiction would proceed.
 Often ascertaining the existence and scope of a right that could have been asserted in a community property jurisdiction is an exceedingly difficult task and could involve difficult investigations of the law of different states or foreign jurisdictions from years or even decades in the past.
 Such laws might not be readily available to or ascertainable by a court in this state, given barriers in publication and language.
-Thus, subsection (b) is intended to encourage a court to consider the laws of the community property jurisdiction but not to proceed only as a court would in that jurisdiction.
+Thus, subsection (b) is intended to provide flexibility to encourage a court to consider the laws of the community property jurisdiction but not to necessarily proceed only as a court would in that jurisdiction.